 The day-long series of activities, workshops, and discussion with artists, educators, and neuroscientists explored how rhythm and music impact our lives from a young age.

 Say It With Rhythm

-Dr. Nina Kraus, Hugh Knowles Professor at Northwestern University, and Dr. Adam Gazzaley, Professor in Neurology, Physiology and Psychiatry at University of California, San Francisco, are joined by Grateful Dead percussionist Mickey Hart and tabla master Zakir Hussain to illustrate the art and science of rhythm.
+Dr. Nina Kraus, Hugh Knowles Professor at Northwestern University, and Dr. Adam Gazzaley, Professor in Neurology, Physiology and Psychiatry at University of California, San Francisco, were joined by Grateful Dead percussionist Mickey Hart and tabla master Zakir Hussain to illustrate the art and science of rhythm.

 Take Note!
 Why Music Education Matters

-Renée Fleming will lead a panel discussion with Dr. Francis Collins, NIH Director; Dr. Rollo Dilworth, Chair of Music Education and Therapy at Temple University; Dr. Kenneth Elpus, Associate Professor of Music Education at the University of Maryland; Dr. John Iversen, Associate Research Scientist at University of California San Diego; Dantes Rameau, Co-Founder and Executive Director of the Atlanta Music Project; Melissa Salguero 2018 Grammy Music Educator Award Recipient; Laurie Schell, inaugural director of Music Makes Us with Metro Nashville Public Schools; and others, as well as a special performance by the Washington Performing Arts' Children of the Gospel Choir.
+Renée Fleming led a panel discussion with Dr. Francis Collins, NIH Director; Dr. Rollo Dilworth, Chair of Music Education and Therapy at Temple University; Dr. Kenneth Elpus, Associate Professor of Music Education at the University of Maryland; Dr. John Iversen, Associate Research Scientist at University of California San Diego; Dantes Rameau, Co-Founder and Executive Director of the Atlanta Music Project; Melissa Salguero 2018 Grammy Music Educator Award Recipient; Laurie Schell, inaugural director of Music Makes Us with Metro Nashville Public Schools; and others, as well as a special performance by the Washington Performing Arts' Children of the Gospel Choir.

 Learning and Bonding to the Beat: Optimizing Your Child’s Development